learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Other CSS Selectors

-Now that we have covered that the CSS selector for selecting by tag is to simply pass through the name of the tag.
-Let's see some other ways to select elements.
+Using JavaScript we can "target" elements using the same syntax we "target" element in CSS.
+You've just used the first occurrence of an HTML tag match to "select" an HTML element.
+Let's see some other ways to "select" elements.
 Below is some HTML content, and afterward is a table displaying different ways to select the paragraph element.

 ```html
 <div>